vedph/cadmus-doc/migration/graph/mappings.md

 ## Sample

 As a sample, consider this historical events part.
-This contains any number of events, eventually with their place and/or time, and directly-related entities.
+This contains any number of events, optionally with their place and/or time, and directly-related entities.

 In this sample we have two events: